angelbarrera92/yopmail-reader/README.md

 ### BE CAREFUL!!!
 During the testing phase, they blocked me from accessing to the YopMail web, now all time i am trying to enter its site i have got a 403 error.
 You know, a stress test can make yopmail to understand you are trying to attack its site.
 So, use this tool with head before getting your ip banned.

 Another thing to know is the probability to request mail content and get an IOException.
-This could be because sometimes, randomly, yopmail requests you to resolve a captcha.
+This could be because sometimes, randomly, yopmail request you to resolve a captcha.

 ### Next Steps
  - Get the date and time of a received mail
  - Send mails to another yopmails accounts
- - We can analyze the way to avoid captchas requests
+ - Analyze a way to avoid captchas requests
  - Improve the times of dom navigation
  - Push to maven repo?